-Fireworks fly at Sevier County Commission meeting
+City of Sevierville calls homophobic comments made at public meeting "offensive"

 SEVIER COUNTY, Tenn.
-(WVLT) -- Comments made by a Sevier County Commissioner sparked anger and support at a meeting on Monday night.
+(WVLT) — The City of Sevierville condemned the homophobic comments made by a county commissioner at a public meeting on Monday evening.

 Warren Hurst / Source: WVLT News

+Assistant to the Sevier County Mayor, Perrin Anderson also denounced the homophobic comments.

+"The statements made by Commissioner Hurst at the Sevier County Commission meeting of October 21, 2019, do not reflect the opinion or position of Sevier County administration," Anderson said.
+"Sevier County is an Equal Opportunity Employer and does not discriminate based on race, color, religion, sex, national origin, age, disability, or status in any other group protected by law."

-Commissioner Warren Hurst took to the floor on Oct.
+Commissioner Warren Hurst took the floor on Oct.
 21 to speak about the commission's pending vote on becoming a gun sanctuary city.

-"It's time we wake up people, it's time, it's past time," Hurst said.
+"It's time we wake up people, it's time, it's passed time," Hurst said.

 Hurst also voiced his opinions on other topics.